George Padmore: Pan-Africanist

 Although alienated from Stalinism, Padmore remained a socialist.
 He sought new ways to work for African independence from imperial rule.
 Relocating to France, where Garan Kouyaté was an ally from his Comintern days, Padmore began to write a book: How Britain Rules Africa.
 With the help of former American heiress Nancy Cunard, he found a London agent and, eventually, a publisher (Wishart).
 It published the book in 1936, the year the publisher became Lawrence and Wishart, known to be sympathetic to communists.
 Publication of books by black men at that time was rare in the United Kingdom.
 A Swiss publisher distributed a German translation in Germany.

-In 1934 Padmore moved to London, where he became the centre of a community of writers dedicated to pan-Africanism and African independence.
+In 1934, Padmore moved to London, where he became the centre of a community of writers dedicated to pan-Africanism and African independence.
 His boyhood friend C. L. R. James, also from Trinidad, was already there, writing and publishing.
 James had started International African Friends of Ethiopia in response to Italy's invasion of Ethiopia.
 That organization developed into the International African Service Bureau (IASB), which became a centre for African and Caribbean intellectuals' anti-colonial activity.
-Padmore was chair, the Barbadian trade unionist Chris Braithwaite was its organising secretary, and James edited its periodical, International African Opinion.
+Padmore was chair of IASB, the Barbadian trade unionist Chris Braithwaite was its organising secretary, and James edited its periodical, International African Opinion.
 Ras Makonnen from British Guiana handled the business end.
 Other key members included Jomo Kenyatta from Kenya and Amy Ashwood Garvey.